 CfP Deadline Date:

-Alternative finance is defined as instruments, channels, or systems of finance that emerge outside of the regulated banking system.
+RESEARCH PAPERS: Alternative financial systems involve instruments, channels, or systems of finance that emerge outside of the regulated financial system.
 It makes use of technological innovations, such as alternative currencies, disintermediated business models and lending mechanisms to change the way finance has been carried out traditionally.
 Other terms that have been used to describe it include disruptive finance, distributed finance, fintech, or disintermediated finance.
 This new era of financial innovation with its characteristics of transparency, speed and convenience has changed the way people, businesses and institutions perform financial transactions, invest in assets, approach potential financing sources and operate.
 The evolution of this area has been widely covered in the media and is playing an increasingly important role in helping businesses and individuals access the funds they need.

 This small boutique conference solicits papers from all areas of the social sciences that will shed light on this emerging area.